ARSLAN221220/IRCTC/README.md

 Set B: Avnee Jain (23112002)
 Set C: Arslan Shaikh (23112034)

-By observing the given information we've established that entities and their attributes will be as follows:
+We have created the database named Intercity_Express by observing the given information.
+We've assumed that coaches can move independent of train.
+This assumption is further supported by the fact that each coach has a driver which takes it to different routes.
+We've also assumed  that for each scheduled journey, a specific driver and co-driver are assigned.
+We've established that entities and their attributes will be as follows:

 1. TRAIN
    train_id